-- 2.2.4 Customer is not eligible for any credits for a failure by Verizon to meet the RTD Service Level Objective. - 3.
-Coverage Categories.
-The Service Level Standards vary by Local Access operational levels and performance levels of Platinum or Gold, and are applicable to the specific Dedicated E-Line from the Geographic Region or Global Tier A countries or Global Tier B countries where Customer has a site sending traffic to the Geographic Region or country where Customer has a site receiving traffic based on the following variables: - 3.1 Local Access.
-Dedicated E-Line SLA covers all Platinum, Gold, Silver and Bronze access. - 3.2 Outage Types.
+- 2.2.4 2.2.4 Customer is not eligible for any credits for a failure by Verizon to meet the RTD Service Level Objective. - 3.
+3. Coverage Categories.
+The Service Level Standards vary by Local Access operational levels and performance levels of Platinum or Gold, and are applicable to the specific Dedicated E-Line from the Geographic Region or Global Tier A countries or Global Tier B countries where Customer has a site sending traffic to the Geographic Region or country where Customer has a site receiving traffic based on the following variables: - 3.1 3.1 LLocal Access.
+Dedicated E-Line SLA covers all Platinum, Gold, Silver and, Bronze and Software Defined Interconnect access.
+This SLA does not apply to Customer provided local access portion of Off-Net access. - 3.2 Outage Types.
 The Dedicated E-Line SLA defines Service disruptions as either a "Hard Outage" or a "Service Issue".
 The Service restoration priority determines the ranking of the repair actions against other Service-related events.
 A Hard Outage has Priority 1 Service restoration priority with the exception of Hard Outages for Off-Net Silver, which has Priority 2 Service restoration priority.
 A Service Issue has Priority 2 Service restoration priority.
 The Dedicated E-Line Availability and MTTR Service Level Standards apply only to Hard Outages.
 RTD, DDR and Frame Jitter apply to Service Issues.
 Priority 3 and Priority 4 issues do not affect functionality of service and are not eligible for SLA credits.

-Priority Level Criteria Priority 1 Total loss of Service or degraded Service to the extent that it is unusable by Customer and Customer is prepared to release its Service for immediate testing Priority 2 Degraded Service, however Customer is able to use the Service and is not prepared to release its Service for immediate testing Priority 3 A problem with the Service that does not affect the functionality of the Service; including a single non-circuit specific quality of Service inquiry- Priority 4 Non-Service-affecting requests (e.g., a Customer request for an incident report) and all other queries not covered by Priority Faults 1-3 abovePriority 4 includes scheduled maintenance
+Priority Criteria Priority 1 Total loss of Service or degraded Service to the extent that it is unusable by Customer and Customer is prepared to release its Service for immediate testing.
+Priority 2 Degraded Service, however Customer is able to use the Service and is not prepared to release its Service for immediate testing.
+Priority 3 A problem with the Service that does not affect the functionality of the Service; including a single non-circuit specific quality of Service inquiry.
+Priority 4 Non-Service-affecting requests (e.g., a Customer request for an incident report) and all other queries not covered by Priority Faults 1-3 above.
+Priority 4 includes scheduled maintenance.

-- 4. Geographical Locations.
-The SLA covers the provision of Dedicated E-Line in the following categories: - U.S. Region: U.S. Mainland, Hawaii, and Alaska. - Global Tier A: Austria, Belgium, Canada, Denmark, Finland France, Germany, Hong Kong, Ireland, Italy, Japan, Luxembourg, Netherlands, Norway, Singapore, South Korea, Spain, Sweden, Switzerland, United Kingdom. - Global Tier B: Australia, Brazil, Bulgaria, Chile, China, Columbia, Czech Republic, Estonia, Greece, Guam, Hungary, India, Indonesia, Malaysia, Mexico, Philippines, Poland, Portugal, Puerto Rico, Romania, Russia, Taiwan. - 5.
+- 4. 4.
+Geographical Locations.
+The SLA covers the provision of Dedicated E-Line in the following categories: - U.S. Region: U.S. Mainland, Hawaii, and Alaska. - Global Tier A: Austria, Belgium, Canada, Denmark, Finland France, Germany, Hong Kong, Ireland, Italy, Japan, Luxembourg, Netherlands, Norway, Singapore, South Korea, Spain, Sweden, Switzerland, United Kingdom. - Global Tier B: Australia, Brazil, Bulgaria, Chile, China, Columbia, Czech Republic, Estonia, Greece, Guam, Hungary, India, Indonesia, Malaysia, Mexico, Philippines, Poland, Portugal, Puerto Rico, Romania, Russia, Taiwan, Thailand.

+5. 5.
 Service Level Standards.
 The following provides the metrics pertaining to the Dedicated-Line SLA Service Level Standards: